gregpalmr/alluxio-nginx-s3-proxy/README.md

 a.
 On each Alluxio worker node, download and run the BASH script as the root user or as a user with SUDO privileges:

      wget https://raw.githubusercontent.com/gregpalmr/alluxio-nginx-s3-proxy/main/install-alluxio-s3-proxy-server-on-worker.sh

+If you are using an HTTP proxy server to get to the Internet, then add the options to enable proxy server access in the wget command.
+Like this:

+     wget -e use_proxy=yes -e https_proxy=https://<myproxy-server>:<proxy port> https://raw.githubusercontent.com/gregpalmr/alluxio-nginx-s3-proxy/main/install-alluxio-s3-proxy-server-on-worker.sh

+Then run the script a command like this:

      sudo bash install-alluxio-s3-proxy-server-on-worker.sh

+     mkdir -p /tmp/alluxio-nginx

+     chown -R <alluxio_user>:<alluxio_group> /tmp/alluxio-nginx

 b.
 View the Nginx configuration file that was saved in the Alluxio conf directory: